AguaClara/String-Digester/Trickling_Filter_report_2.md

 ![Figure 2](https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/CHTF%20distribution%20arm.png?raw=true)
 Figure 2: Distribution arms failed to entirely cover the surface of the trickling filter and there was leakage from the base in the center.

 There was leakage from the base of the distributor arm on both trickling filters.
 One had very substantial leakage and a large fraction of the water was just spraying out of the center to only a foot or two away.
 The plant manager said that the seal connecting the pipe and distributor arm had broken and was going to be replaced.
+The two filters operating in parallel made it possible for the plant to still operate while under maintenance, but it isn't always true that a system uses two filters, and often plants use recycle flow instead of having multiple filters.
 The volume of water going through the filter in the area around the base of the distributor arm was very high and the team would expect that the level of treatment for that wastewater is very low, if not non-existent, because of how high the hydraulic loading must be.

 The team’s visit to the wastewater treatment plant was very valuable in that it confirmed that the potential issues documented in the literature can be a reality and it made obvious the fact that there is tremendous room for innovation and improvement of trickling filter technology.